HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     The output displays a **BUILD SUCCESSFUL** message.
 If not, check the /opt/HCL/wp\_profile/logs/WebSphere\_Portal/SystemOut.log for errors.

-6. Copy the output XML files, custom EAR and WAR files, Workspace.nodes file, and the ../deployed/archive directory files to a location on this local machine, making sure to preserve the file names and structure from the external or shared drive and then into the DX container.
+6. Copy the output XML files, custom EAR and WAR files, Workspace.nodes file, and the ../deployed/archive directory files to a location on the local machine, making sure to preserve the file names and structure from the external or shared drive and then into the DX container.
     1.  ```
         cp /drive/* /tmp/
         ```